nbremer/ORCA/dataviz-1/README.md

 The _top_contributors.csv_ dataset contains the information about each _contributor_ that will be shown in the central part; in either of the two rings.
 In general this should include any contributor that has received ORCA for their involvement with the _central_ repository_, and any other contributor that you might want to add, such as those that have made many commits.

+This visual is roughly optimized to show somewhere between 20-40 contributors.
+Including more people comes at your own risk, the visual might not look coherent anymore.

+**NOTE** | **It is advised to try and group the contributors to unique (real life) people.** The same person might have made commits from multiple emails (e.g. a personal and work one) but used the exact same name (also remember to ignore capitalization).
+Or a person has used different names to make commits under the same email.
+Try to group these together as much as possible into one contributor.

 This dataset requires the following fields:

 * **author_name** | The name of the author / contributor.
 * **orca_received** | Has this contributor received ORCA for their involvement with the _central repository_?
 This should be a boolean, either `true` or `false`. (_While ORCA is still getting deployed, this field is optional and if not supplied each contributor will be randomly assigned a `true` or `false`._)
+* **repositories** | _[optional]_ | The number of repositories that this contributor has made commits to.
+* **commit_sec_min** | _[optional]_ | The datetime of the first commit made by the contributor on GitHub.
+It can either be given as a UNIX timestamp integer or as a string in the following format `"%Y-%m-%dT%H:%M:%SZ"` (e.g. `"2014-07-31T21:09:00Z"`).
+* **commit_sec_max** | _[optional]_ | The datetime of the most recent commit made by the contributor on GitHub.
+Should be given in the same format as _commit_sec_min_.

 <a href="#repositories" name="repositories">#</a> <b>repositories.csv</b> _[required]_

 The _repositories.csv_ dataset contains the information about each _repository_ that is shown in the visualization.
-It is a combination of the unique _base_ repositories that all of the top contributors have made commits to.
+It is a combination of the unique repositories (not forks) that all of the top contributors have made commits to.

 **NOTE** | **Be very aware that this should not include (or as few as possible) forks of repositories that a contributor is connected to**.
 We do not want to include all the forks made of _pdf.js_ if that contributor has not made actual commits to the fork, for example.
-Checking the `isFork` variable of the repository with the [GitHub GraphQL API](https://docs.github.com/en/graphql/overview/explorer) doesn't always give a good result (but it's a start).
+Checking the `isFork` variable of the repository with the [GitHub GraphQL API](https://docs.github.com/en/graphql/overview/explorer) doesn't always give an accurate result (but it's a start).
 Although not perfect, you can filter out many of the possible remaining forks by checking the most recent commit time of a contributor to a repository against the creation time of that repository.
-If the most recent commit was before the repository was created, it is a fork and should be removed.
+If the most recent commit was before the repository was created, that repo is a fork and the connection between the contributor and that repo should be removed.

-In general, to not overload the visual, and only take those repositories into account that have been found "useful", I would advise to only include repositories with at least 30 stars in this dataset.
+In general, to not overload the visual, and only take those repositories into account that have been found "useful", I would advise to only include repositories with at least 30 stars.
 However, it is eventually up to the creator to decide which repositories to include and where to set the possible cut-off.

 This dataset requires the following fields: